-I’d love to have your ideas or suggestions for future posts about people who have followed interesting “later vocations.” (“Later” doesn’t mean “old people”–it means anything beyond the early plans of high school and college years. . . .)
+I’d love to have your ideas or suggestions for future posts about people who have followed interesting “later vocations.” (“Later” doesn’t mean “old people”–it means taking new steps beyond those earlier career or life paths of young adulthood. . . .)

 And, if you haven’t yet, sign up to follow my blog so you’ll receive an email when a new post appears.